chem.cr v0.6.0

 # read 2th and 5th models

-Alternatively, you could use an IO iterator to read one by one:
+Alternatively, you could use the reader class directly to read one by one via the #each method:

 Topology access

-You can access topology objects using the bracket syntax (like a hash or associative array or dictionary):
+You can access topology objects using the #dig methods:

 Each topology object have several modifiable properties: